Supreme Court Issues Order Regarding Recordings of In-Person or Virtual Court Proceedings + Court Operations

 - Existing deadlines in civil cases, whether set by the court or by the Federal Rules of Civil Procedure or Local Rules, are not further extended by this Order.
 Any judge has the inherent authority to extend any deadlines in his or her cases.
 This Order does not toll any applicable statutes of limitation.

-- Any non-jury civil matters currently set, or to be set, for hearing between July 6 through August 1, 2020, shall not be postponed, unless canceled or rescheduled by the Presiding Judge.
+- Any non-jury civil matters currently set, or to be set, shall not be continued, unless canceled or rescheduled by the Presiding Judge.
 The individual Presiding Judge has the discretion to decide whether to proceed with a hearing, without a hearing, reschedule the hearing for a later date, or address the matter via video or telephone conference, if practicable.
 Absent an order from the individual Presiding Judge, the matter will proceed as set.
-By separate order, on July 1, 2020, the Court will extend its Standing Order Regarding Video Teleconferencing and Telephone Conferencing, which pursuant to the CARES Act allows certain criminal proceedings to occur by video or telephone conferencing if a criminal defendant consents.
-Where a statute or rule requires a defendant’s presence within a certain time, and where video or telephone conferencing cannot be accomplished (i.e., failure of a defendant to consent or otherwise), then applicable initial criminal proceedings are to be conducted in person to satisfy constitutional and statutory requirements.
-Individual judges in their discretion may also schedule in-court plea/sentencing hearings between July 6 through August 1, 2020, especially in cases where the defendants do not consent to video or telephone conferencing proceedings.

 The 7-6-20 Courthouse Guide is located here.